-Tuition Payment of Payment Plan Established

-Last Day to Add a Class

-Last Day to Drop Classes with Refund

-Commencement Day

-Last Day to Drop Classes Last Day of Spring Quarter
+Tuition Payment of Payment Plan Established Last Day to Add a Course Last Day to Drop Courses with Refund Midterm Commencement Day Last Day to Drop Courses Registration for Summer Last Day of Spring Quarter

-Independence Day (Observed) - No Classes

-First Day of Summer Quarter

-Tuition Payment or Payment Plan Established

-Fall Registration Opens Last Day to Add a Class

-Last Day to Drop Classes with Refund

-Last Day to Drop Classes Last Day of Summer Quarter
+Independence Day (Observed) - No Classes First Day of Summer Quarter Tuition Payment or Payment Plan Established Last Day to Add a Course Last Day to Drop Courses with Refund Midterm Last Day to Drop Courses Registration for Fall Last Day of Summer Quarter

-Academic Calendar

-2020-2021 Catalog 3.2.2021

-www.mchs.edu

-Dropping a class before this date will result in a grade will result in a grade of "F".
-The last day to drop courses of "W".
-Dropping a class after this date is at the 60% point.
-Academic Calendar 2020-2021 Catalog 3.2.2021
+Dropping a course before this date will result in a grade of "W".
+Dropping a course after this date will result in a grade of "F".
+The last day to drop courses is at the 60% point.

+Academic Calendar 2021-2022 Catalog 2.8.2021